eslint-stylistic/eslint-stylistic/docs/guide/faq.md

 }
 ```

-## The error messages (squiggly line) for code style is annoying
+## The error messages (squiggly lines) for code style are annoying

-If you are using VS Code, you can override those warning with the following config in your `.vscode/settings.json`:
+If you are using VS Code, you can override them with the following settings in your `.vscode/settings.json`:

 ```jsonc
 {